amro/uakari/README.markdown

 ### Plugging into ActionMailer

-You use tell ActionMailer to send mail using Mailchimp STS by adding the follow to to your config/application.rb or to the proper environment (eg. config/production.rb) :
+You can tell ActionMailer to send mail using Mailchimp STS by adding the follow to to your config/application.rb or to the proper environment (eg. config/production.rb) :

     config.action_mailer.delivery_method = :uakari
     config.action_mailer.uakari_settings = {
           :apikey => your_mailchimp_apikey,
           :track_clicks => true,
           :track_opens  => true,
-          :from_name    => "Stafford Brooke"
+          :from_name    => "Change Me"
      }

+These setting will allow you to use ActionMailer as you normally would, any calls to mail() will be sent using Mailchimp STS

 ### Other Stuff